-The answer, of course, is obvious.
+The answer of course is obvious.
 These women would be out of work or in other less remunerative occupations, perhaps even in conditions of exploitation and abuse.
 The large supply of applicants indicates that positions are competitively filled among applicants from whom the hiring company selects its employees.

-2.2.
 An over-regulated mainstream domestic labor market

 The mainstream labor market of the country is excessively regulated.
-Government fiats, regulatory rules as well as the jurisprudence on labor issues have caused the unit cost of labor to rise artificially.
-The philosophy of caring for the welfare of labor has sometimes led the government to impose benefits that are shouldered by the employer that are out of line with what other countries in the East Asian region offer their workers at the same stage of industrialization.
-Labor policies concerning the rights of employment have made it difficult to employ new workers because the unit cost of regularly employed labor has been made expensive.
+The regulation has caused the unit cost of labor to rise artificially by government fiats and by regulatory rules as well as by the jurisprudence on labor issues.
+The philosophy of caring for the welfare of labor has sometimes led the government to impose benefits that are shouldered by the employer that are out of line with what other countries that other countries in the East Asian region offer their workers at the same stage of industrialization.
+Labor policies concerning the rights of employment has made it difficult to employ new workers because the unit cost of regularly employed labor has been made expensive.

 All countries have labor regulations and standards that protect labor.
-Some of the standards are accepted pretty much across countries-for instance, workmen's compensation, social security, those on holidays, on the employment of women and of children, on workplace safety, and so on.
-In fact, foreign direct investments often expect these standards to be part of the labor laws, and to comply with them.
-In other words, up to a point, the labor laws put in place in the country are in line with what appears to be just, humane and expected-to raise the standards by which labor would be accorded greater consideration in the workplace.
+Some of the standards are accepted pretty much across countries - for instance, workmen's compensation, social security, on holidays, on the employment of women and of children, on workplace safety, and so on.
+In fact, foreign direct investments often expect these standards to be part of the labor laws and to comply with them.
+In other words, up to a point, the labor laws put in place in the country are in line with what appears to be just, humane and expected - to raise the standards by which labor would be accorded greater consideration in the work place.